luluzhou1/alinush.github.io/_posts/2023-06-02-Science-process-not-truth.md

 And we make mistakes, are inherently ignorant or have perverse incentives[^books].

 {: .info}
-I recognize that engaging in the scientific process is a very high bar.
+I recognize that engaging in the scientific process is a very high bar to meet.
 I also recognize it's not clear how to reach consensus faster on scientific theories of high importance such as anthropogenic climate change.
-But I do know that preaching "science is true; believe science" is steadfast way of moving from scientific (falsifiable) territory into religious (unfalsifiable) territory.
-This would defeat the original goals science set out to solve: making sure we find out when we are wrong.
+But I do know that preaching "science is true; believe science" is a steadfast way of moving from scientific (falsifiable) territory into religious (unfalsifiable) territory.
+This would defeat the original goals of science: **to ensure we find out when we are wrong and, as a result, get a bit closer to the truth.**

-## A digression on non-falsifiable (and thus non-scientific) theories
+### Digression on non-falsifiable (and thus non-scientific) theories

 The most widely-accepted philosophy of science comes from Karl Popper, who argued that a theory or statement is scientific only if it can, in principle, be empirically **falsified** (a.k.a., disproven).
 In other words, if a theory does not admit any tests that could potentially show it to be false, then the theory is not scientific.